 Lawyers are like doctors, they all do different things.
 Some lawyers have never handled a divorce.
 Others only do divorce occasionally.
 Yet, for some lawyers, divorce is all they do.

 While the law in most states prevents lawyers from holding themselves out as “specialists,” the truth is that some lawyers do “specialize” in divorce.
 Yet, even among those lawyers, there are huge differences in approach.
 Some divorce lawyers are great trial lawyers.
 Others are skilled negotiators.
 Others are master mediators.
 Very few divorce lawyers excel at everything.
 So, not only do you need to choose a lawyer with expertise in divorce, but you also want to hire one who is trained in using the specific kind of divorce process that you want to use.

 Knowledge is Power

-Regardless of what type of lawyer you choose, or whether you decide to go the DIY route (which is rarely a good idea, but sometimes necessary), you need to educate yourself about how divorce works, what your choices are, and how the divorce laws will apply in your case.
-While you might have thought that is what you hire a lawyer to do, thinking like that can cost you a fortune and create a mess of epic proportions in your life.
+Regardless of what type of lawyer you choose, or whether you decide to go the DIY route (which is rarely a good idea, but sometimes necessary), you need to educate yourself about how divorce works.
+You need to understand what your choices are, and how the divorce laws will apply in your case.
+While you might have thought that is what you hire a lawyer to do, thinking like that can cost you a fortune.
+It can also create a mess of epic proportions in your life.